andyfengc/andyfengc.github.io/_drafts/create-angular-project-(1)-introduction.md

 	![](/images/posts/20180119-angular-debug-2.png)

-1. Then, click the `Start debuggning` button in debug view.
+1. Then, click the `Start debugging` button in debug view.
 A chrome will be opened automatically, press f12 to open developer tools, then refresh the page.

 	![](/images/posts/20180119-angular-debug-3.png)